-A proposed 123-acre residential development overlooking the Ross Barnett Reservoir near Highway 43 with direct access to The Natchez Trace recently received formal approval and construction is expected to start in early 2020.
+A proposed 123-acre residential development overlooking the Ross Barnett Reservoir near State Highway 43 with direct access to the Natchez Trace Parkway recently received formal approval, and home construction is expected to start in late 2021, and early 2022.

-The Pearl River Valley Water Supply District recently approved the development.
+The Pearl River Valley Water Supply District has approved the Development.

-Expedition Point will be comprised of 180 residential lots with access to Brown’s Landing on Highway 43.
+Expedition Point will be comprised of +/-180 residential lots with access to Sirens Song (formerly Brown’s Landing Road) on State Highway 43.

-Expedition Point Development LLC is run by managing partners Frank Perkins and Mark Frascogna.
+Expedition Point Development LLC is managed through Frank A. Perkins.

-“The elevation of the property — up to 60 feet above the waterline — and the community’s one full mile of shoreline will afford homeowners unobstructed views of the water,” Perkins said.
-“Seventy-five percent of these homesites will have water views.”
+“The elevation of the property — up to 60 feet above the waterline — and the community’s more than one mile of shoreline will afford most homeowners views of the water,” Perkins said.

 Perkins said people who live a quarter-mile away from the Reservoir will still have a water view.